ELEC70142-VLSI-Coursework/Lab_2/README.md

 > * **_D0_** - lowest output current capability (D6 is highest)
 > * **_BWP7T_** - bulk CMOS (bw), low threshold voltage (p) and 7-track high cell library (7t)

-Double click the **_layout_** view on right most pane to view the layout of this inverter standard cell.
+Double click the **_layout_** view on the right most pane to view the layout of this inverter standard cell.
 (See diagram above.)
 You can also use the shortcut command **_"f"_** to fit the entire layout in the window.

-Examine the different mask layers that are used to fabricate this inverter by doing the following:
+Examine the different mask layers that make up this inverter by doing the following:
 1. The layout cellview window shows the inverter standard cell layout.
 On the left are ALL the mask layers associated with this fabrication process.
-There are more than 50 masks include!
+There are more than 50 masks included!
 Examine them briefly and see if you can spot some of them that you can recognise.
-2. Click on **_Used_** tick box at the top to show ONLY the masks layers that are used in the design of this standard cell.
+2. Click on **_Used_** tick box at the top to show ONLY the masks layers that are used in this designdf.
 (See diagram below.)
 3. Click on **_V_** (red circle) to turn OFF all layers.
 4. From top to bottom, turn on one layer at a time and observe how the inverter cell is "constructed".